hfox1/conway/readme.md

 ## Turns

 Each turn, we iterate over the board, determining the evolution of each square and mapping the results to a new board, generating the next turn of the game.

-# Tests

-'Neighbours' off the edge of the board are not functioning neighbours
-A square has a neighbourhood score

-Game
-A single square turns off
-A blinker blinks